 Is Lake Mead Natural or Man Made

-Over the last decade or more a lot of speculation has been talked about the drought-ridden reservoirs of Lake Meade fed by the Colorado River system in Southwestern states of America as the Lake Meade was drying up exposing its secrets many people discovered for the first time the biggest human marvel in the country.
+Over the last decade or more a lot of speculation has been talked about the drought-ridden reservoirs of Lake Meade fed by the Colorado River system in Southwestern states of America as Lake Meade was drying up exposing its secrets many people discovered for the first time the biggest human marvel in the country.
 Is Lake Mead natural or man-made?

 Unlike many lakes and other large bodies of water, Lake Mead is not a natural lake It was created & started filling up in 1934, at the same time as the Hoover Dam was built.
 Initially, Mead was established so that it could provide a source of water for the booming Southwest region of the U.S. region.

-Over the last three weeks, Lake Mead’s water level has risen 4.6 feet thanks mainly to extra water being released from Lake Powell beginning on April 24, KTLA sister station KLASreports.
+Over the last three weeks, Lake Mead’s water level has risen 4.6 feet thanks mainly to extra water being released from Lake Powell beginning on April 24, KTLA sister station KLAS reports.
 On the morning of May 17, Lake Mead’s water level appeared to level off but its rise is expected to continue through at least the end of May.

 Is Lake Mead Natural or Man-Made